Mobile-IoT-Security-Lab/medchain-avitabile/circuits/README.md

-Circuits and SNARK Pipeline (Scaffold)
+Circuits and SNARK Pipeline

-This directory provides a minimal scaffold to start completing todo items 39–46.
+This directory implements todo items 39–43:
+- A working Circom circuit with real constraints for H(original), H(redacted), policy hash matching, and an optional Merkle inclusion proof (MiMC-based, demo-friendly).
-It wires up a Circom circuit, Groth16 setup/prove/verify with snarkjs, and exports a Solidity verifier without changing existing contracts by default.
+- Scripts to compile, run Groth16 setup/prove/verify with snarkjs, and export a Solidity verifier without changing existing stubs by default.

 Prerequisites